Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Overview

 First, consider the following strawman design.
 During \preprocessingP, $\Ser_p$ generates a set of random secrets and publishes the cryptographic hash of each secret.
 Then, $\Ser_p$ splits each secret into shares and sends one share to each active $\Ser_i$.
 Later, during \prepareP, $\Ser_p$ binds each client request to a previously shared secret.
 During \commitP, each active $\Ser_i$ signals its commitment by revealing its share of the secret. $\Ser_p$ gathers all such shares to reconstruct the secret, which represents the aggregated commitment of all replicas. $\Ser_p$ multicasts the reconstructed secret to all active $\Ser_i$s which can verify it with respect to the corresponding hash.
-During \replyP, the same approach is used to aggregate reply messages from all $\Ser_i$: after verifying the secret, $\Ser_i$ reveals its share of the next secret to $\Ser_p$ which reconstructs the reply secret and returns it to the client as well as to all passive replicas.
-Thus, the client and passive replicas only need to receive one reply instead of $f+1$.
+During \replyP, the same approach is used to aggregate reply messages from all active $\Ser_i$: after verifying the secret, $\Ser_i$ reveals its share of the next secret to $\Ser_p$ which reconstructs the reply secret and returns it to the client as well as to all passive replicas.
+Thus, the client and passive replicas only need to receive one reply instead of $f+1$. $\Ser_p$ \textlabel{includes the two opened secrets}{R(1)9} and their hashes (which are published in the \preprocessingP phases) in the reply messages.

 \textbf{Hardware assistance.} The strawman design is obviously insecure because $\Ser_p$, knowing the secret, can impersonate any $\Ser_i$.
 We fix this by making use of the TEE in each replica.
 The TEE in $\Ser_p$ generates secrets, splits them, and securely delivers shares to TEEs in each $\Ser_i$.
 During \commitP, the TEE of each $\Ser_i$ will release its share to $\Ser_i$ only if the prepare message is correct.
 Notice that now $\Ser_p$ cannot reconstruct the secret without gathering enough shares from $\Ser_i$s.